sap-tutorials/Tutorials/tutorials/abap-environment-behavior-action/abap-environment-behavior-action.md

       ![Create behavior implementation](implementation3.png)

-    >**HINT:** The skeleton code of the class appears in a new editor.
+    >**Hint:** The skeleton code of the class appears in a new editor.
 The skeleton includes code for the relevant method definitions and implementations, derived from your behavior definition `ZI_TRAVEL_M_XXX`.

 ### Enhance behavior implementation